robidas/online-store-angular-17/README.md

 ##### chosenProductReducer
 The chosenProductReducer subscribes to these actions:

-- addChosenProduct, dispatched whenever the user wants to add a product to the shopping cart.
+- addToCart, dispatched whenever the user wants to add a product to the shopping cart.
 This action's payload is the product data to be added.
 - removeChosenProduct, dispatched whenever the user wants to remove a product from the shopping cart.
 This action's payload is the ID of the product to be removed.